 During the warm months, this beach gets so packed that there is no room left.
 The water and sand are covered with garbage.

 Barcelona has a few other beautiful beaches which are way calmer.
 I personally wasn’t impressed by any of them but the most remarkable one was probably the Sant Sebastia beach.

-I would better recommend to go out of Barcelona on a day trip and relax on the beach of nearby towns.
-For example, the towns of Sitges, Ocata or Sant Pol de Mar are so cute and their beaches are stunning.
+It is much better to go out of Barcelona on a day trip and relax on the beach of nearby towns.
+For example, the towns of Sitges, Ocata or Sant Pol de Mar are so cute and have some of the best beaches in Spain.